 About This Map

-Employment figures in the State Solar Jobs Map were generated using thousands of data points from a combination of high-quality sources, including The Solar Foundation’s National Solar Jobs Census 2012, the Solar Energy Industries Association’s National Solar Database, and other sources.
-These numbers are believed to be the most credible and up-to-date state-level jobs numbers in existence.
-It is also the first time that all 50 states are highlighted.
-While many states may benefit from conducting their own jobs studies, the cost of doing so is often prohibitive.
-This comprehensive state approach also allows for better analysis.
-For a discussion of the research findings and takeways visit The Solar Foundation's blog.
+Employment figures in the State Solar Jobs Map were generated using thousands of data points from a combination of high-quality sources, including The Solar Foundation’s National Solar Jobs Census 2013, the Solar Energy Industries Association’s National Solar Database, and other sources.
+These numbers are believed to be the most credible and up-to-date state-level jobs numbers in existence for each of the 50 states.

-The state solar jobs numbers and subsector rankings provided in the map are wholly original figures published by The Solar Foundation.
-“Solar Jobs Per Capita” ranks and “Employed Persons Per Solar Worker” were derived using TSF’s solar jobs estimates and labor force figures from the Bureau of Labor Statistics.
+The state solar jobs numbers and sector rankings provided in the map are wholly original figures published by The Solar Foundation.
+“Solar Jobs Per Capita” ranks and “Employed Persons Per Solar Worker” were derived using TSF’s solar jobs estimates and labor force figures from the U.S. Census Bureau.
 Other non-jobs related facts and figures included in the map were compiled from a variety of sources.
 “Maximum Solar Resource” estimates and ranks were produced using data from the National Renewable Energy Laboratory.
-The Solar Energy Industries Association (SEIA) provided the data used to estimate the figures for the “Number of Homes Powered by Solar” field, and the data for "Total Solar Companies" was derived from SEIA's "National Solar Database."
+The Solar Energy Industries Association (SEIA) provided the data used to estimate the figures for the “Number of Homes Powered by Solar” field, and the data for "Total Solar Companies" were derived from SEIA's "National Solar Database."
 “Electricity Price Rank” is based on data from the U.S. Energy Information Administration.
-“Net Metering Policy Grade” and “Interconnection Policy Grade” were both obtained from Freeing the Grid 2013, a joint project of The Vote Solar Initiative, the Interstate Renewable Energy Council, the North Carolina Solar Center, and the Network for New Energy Choices.
+“Net Metering Policy Grade” and “Interconnection Policy Grade” were both obtained from Freeing the Grid 2014, a joint project of The Vote Solar Initiative, the Interstate Renewable Energy Council, the North Carolina Solar Center, and the Network for New Energy Choices.
 Information on the “Legal Status of Third-Party Ownership”, “Renewable Portfolio Standard Target”, and “RPS Solar Carve-out Target” was all sourced from the Database of State Incentives for Renewables and Efficiency, produced and maintained by the North Carolina Solar Center at N.C.
 State University.

 If you find this interactive jobs map to be valuable and informative, please show your support today in the form of a tax-deductible donation.
 Each donation, no matter how small, makes a significant contribution to future projects of The Solar Foundation.

-For inquires about this map or the information it contains, please contact:
+For inquires about the Solar Jobs Map, please contact:

 505 9th Street, NW – Suite 800